 All of this time I’ve been working with her in my yard and on walks in the neighborhood and she’s progressing.
 The next step is to go where there are some distractions and see if she will come when I call her name.

 I bought a very long leash.
-It’s thirty feet long!
+It’s thirty 30 long!
 With this leash, I can go to a park and let Bonnie wander away from me and still be safe.
 I can let her get distracted by people, bikes, and skateboards and then call her.
-It’s a great way to practice and reinforce this command that can be very difficult.
+A long leash is a great way to practice and reinforce this command which can be very difficult.

 Here’s a great way to teach your dog the “leave it” command.
 This will help educate your dog on what’s acceptable for them to take and what you want them to leave alone.
 Follow these steps to properly train your dog.